Outlook for Thursday

 A Fleeting Visitor

-acrylic New Zealand fantail study, gold and brown, by Anna Cull
+acrylic New Zealand fantail study by Anna Cull

 A small study of a New Zealand fantail (piwakawaka) flitting around in the forest (a.k.a. “the bush”).
 One day I hope to take a good photo of one of these fast little flyers.
 Every single picture I have ever taken of a fantail is a blur.
 The shot below is my best to date.
 Happily, there was just enough detail to be able to use it as a reference for the painting.